enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

-What is the point of doing a Statistical Analysis of the BOLD RESPONSE?![[Pasted image 20220705084056.png]]
+cWhat is the point of doing a Statistical Analysis of the BOLD RESPONSE?![[Pasted image 20220705084056.png]]
 	Create a generative model: Predicts the BOLDr, given the experimental values (light ON, sound OFF)